swt30/thesis/chapters/04-heating/04-heating.md

 Consider two planets of the same mass and composition.
 One of them is heated internally and one is heated externally, but the degree of heating is the same.
 How does the radius compare between the two cases?
-To address this question, I have compared two different methods intended to evaluate the relative effectiveness of internal and external heating.
+To address this question, I have used two different methods intended to evaluate the relative effectiveness of internal and external heating.
 To begin, we must model a planet that is heated by an internal source only; then we model a planet heated by an equivalent source of heat applied externally.
+The two methods differ in how we choose what an "equivalent source of heat" is.

 ##### A planet heated solely by internal energy generation

-I begin by creating a planetary model with no irradiation; that is, I set $T_\mathrm{irr} = 0$.
+For both methods, I begin by creating a planetary model with no irradiation; that is, I set $T_\mathrm{irr} = 0$.
 I fix the energy generation rate per unit mass in the nucleus $\varepsilon$.
 Then I evaluate the radius of this planet as described in @sec:heated-planets.
 This model represents a planet heated only from within.